A real gem of a chocolate box cottage, Hearthstone East Cottage has every traditional feature that you could think of.

 Hearthstone East Cottage was once home to American authoress Honore Morrow, who was resident in the town at the same time as Agatha Christie, and whose books can be found in the cottage.

 A truly wonderful holiday home that will leave you yearning to return as soon as possible.

 Four bedrooms: 2 x double (one with en-suite shower only), 2 x twin.
-Bathroom with bath, separate shower, basin and WC.
+2 Bathrooms one with bath and shower also one with a large shower, 2 further separate showers in the twin room and utility room on ground level, basin and WC.
 Ground floor basin and WC.
 Kitchen with breakfast table.
 Utility with shower.
 Sitting room with dining area and open fire.